 Magical Girl Site

 Magical Girl Site does something that you will either love or roll your eyes at.
-It takes all the shitty things that humans can do to each other and really piles it on.
+It takes all the awful things that humans can do to each other and really piles it on.
 Each character is either being abused to an absurd degree or is the said abuser.

 The series follows a website for those abused girls that turns them into a magical girl.
 After which, they must decide if they get their revenge or use their powers for something else.